 IS THERE ANYTHING ELSE TO SEE ?

-Australian Importers and distributors of plastic kits and other allied accessories will be participating in a trade display.
 Products will be on sale from the retail stands.
-They will be showing their latest products and will be happy to discuss the latest developments in modelling.
-In addition, a number of modelling clubs will be having displays and they will be interested in sharing their enthusiasm for their hobby with you.
-You are also able to see demonstrations of modelling techniques such as Resin Casting, Airbrushing, weathering and others.
+The retailers will be showing the latest products and will be happy to discuss the latest developments in the hobby of scale modelling.
+In addition a number of modelling clubs will also have displays and demonstrations, and they will be more than happy to share their enthusiasm for the hobby with you.

 IS THERE A SWAP & SELL AREA?